Cherry Barb (Puntius titteya) Facts

 It is omnivorous fish and its eating routine comprises of plant materials like algae, diatoms and organic debris.
-It also takes insects, hatchlings, and different zooplankton like Cyclops, Daphnia, Moina and so on.
-In aquarium condition it effectively accepts live and frozen foods, for example, Chironomous hatchlings, Daphnia, Brine shrimp with flake foods.
+It also takes insects, larvae/hatchlings, and different zooplankton like Cyclops, Daphnia, Moina and so on.
+In aquarium condition, it effectively accepts live and frozen foods, for example, Chironomous larvae, Daphnia, Brine shrimp with flake foods.
 The feed should be given 2-3 times every day to keep your fish glad and healthy.

 Housing and Care Facts

-It is a schooling fish and it hould be kept in groups with at least six individuals.
-Appropriate tank-mates incorporate tetras, rainbowfishes, livebearers, catfishes, loaches and anabantoids and so forth.
+It is a schooling fish and it should be kept in groups with at least six individuals.
+Appropriate tank-mates incorporate tetras, rainbowfishes, livebearers, catfishes, loaches, Gold Barb and anabantoids and so forth.

 Male and Female Sex Differences